capillariesio/capillaries/pkg/capigraph/README.md

 - User-defined node backgrounds (SVG defs - fill patterns)

 The bad:
-- Secondary edges can overlap with nodes and other edges (this is why nodes and edge labels are semi-transparent)
+- Secondary edges can overlap with nodes and edge labels (this is why nodes and edge labels are semi-transparent, unless custom background is 100% opaque), and intersect with other edges
+- Limited font support: Arial, Courier (monospace support is compulsory!), Verdana
+- Limited character width handling, supported Unicode blocks: Basic Latin, Latin-1 Supplement, Latin Extended-A, Latin Extended-B, Greek and Coptic, Cyrillic (fallback character is 'X')

+The ugly:
 - Edge labels can overlap with each other (play with font size and node widths to mitigate this)

 ## Examples